sqlmapproject/sqlmap/Usage.md

 Options: `--auth-type` and `--auth-cred`

-These options can be used to specify which HTTP protocol authentication the web server implements and the valid credentials to be used to perform all HTTP requests to the target application.
+These options can be used to specify which HTTP protocol authentication back-end web server implements and the valid credentials to be used to perform all HTTP requests to the target application.

 The three supported HTTP protocol authentication mechanisms are: